 - Ivan having a different morpher from the other rangers is never explained, even though everyone other ranger who appears gets a Dino Blaster and he has a crossbow-like device.
 In the sentai it was because his morpher was created before guns were invented, but in Power Rangers his morpher clearly doesn't materialize until present day.

-- Phillip's suit has a muted sash instead of bright yellow like other rangers.
-This is never explained in the show, though in Kyoryuger it was because Kyoryu Grey was a spirit.
+- Phillip's and James' suits have a muted sash instead of bright yellow like other rangers.
+This is never explained in the show, though in Kyoryuger it was because Kyoryu Grey and Aqua were spirits.

 - Artistic License – Paleontology: Besides the general naming issues and lack of feathers on dinos that should have them (Or Double Subversion in the T-Rex case), the first episode has multiple flubs: